NAMES OF GOD

 YHVH SHAMMAH – Lord Present with Us

 There is an amazing presence of the Lord when we take time and choose to be in his presence.
-When I meet with him for coffee each day, I often ask God what he saw overnight, what angered him and what blessed him.
-That tiny peek into what his people are going through all around the world always prompts my praise for his patience and my prayers for protection and healing his people.
+When I meet with him for coffee each day, I wonder what God saw overnight, what angered him and what blessed him.
+That tiny peek into what his people are going through, all around the world, always prompts my praise for his patience and directs my prayers for protection and the healing of his people.
 Sometimes I review my most difficult memories with him, and he points out he was always in the center, comforting, guiding, protecting and healing.
 Admittedly, it’s easier to give him praise and glory for the most wonderful memories.
 I seek his guidance for how I might more fully reflect his image.
 Then we discuss current challenges on my plate, and I ask for his counseling and input.
 I open my Bible and usually the first highlighted verse holds the answer.
 Sometimes that verse will lead to another, and another, and soon he’s leading me again back on the path of righteousness for his very own name’s sake.
 Of all the attributes to the names of God, he will always be first and foremost, my YHVH Shammah.

 Now therefore, I pray, if I have found grace in your sight, show me now your way, that I may know you, that I may find grace in your sight: and consider that this nation is your people.
 And he said, “My presence will go with you, and I will give you rest.”
 Exodus 33:13-14